 Outlander location: The Palace is where Claire’s herb garden at Castle Leoch is located.

-I opted for a garden-only ticket (£3.50) because I wanted enough time to wander around the gardens and the village afterwards, but within the hour you get in Culross, you could easy visit the Palace as well.
+I opted for a garden-only ticket (£3.50) because I wanted enough time to wander around the gardens and the village afterwards, but within the hour you get in Culross, you could easily visit the Palace as well.

 The gardens climb the hill behind the Palace and stretch across multiple levels.
 You enter through a beautiful flower garden with several over-flowing beds.
 Next to it is the orchard with fruit trees and a lively chicken family.
 You will hear the rooster’s welcoming cock-a-doodle-doo from far away.

 Climbing up the garden terraces reveals views across the Firth of Forth.
-On every terrace you will find new plant species, but also sheltered benches to sit down and take it all in.
+On every terrace, you will find new plant species, but also sheltered benches to sit down and take it all in.

-Outlander location: Believe it or not, Falkland is Inverness, both 1940s and 1960s.
+Outlander Location: Believe it or not, Falkland is Inverness, both 1940s and 1960s.

-My apologies again, but at least now you won’t be disappointed if you ever find yourself in the real Inverness, looking for Mrs. Baird’s Guesthouse…
+My apologies again, but at least now you won’t be disappointed if you ever find yourself in the real Inverness, looking for Mrs Baird’s Guesthouse…

 We stopped here for lunch and had a little over an hour to grab a bite – I opted for the Hayloft Tearoom (vegan soup and roll available), but if you’re lucky you might score a table at Campbell’s Coffee House and Eatery, which is Campbell’s Coffee Shop in the show.

 You will recognise the view from the cafe immediately, as you now look straight onto the Covenanter Hotel (Mrs. Baird’s Guesthouse) and the Bruce Fountain, from where the mysterious Highlander looks up at Claire’s room.